CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-client-exception.md

 #### How to Fix

-Check the [Host] telnet server is running and not configured to exit.....
+Check the [Host] telnet server configurations and that the telnet server is running.

 ***